brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 );
 ```

+Did we just create a chat agent in Flink SQL?
+In a way yes!
+We just created a very simple retail chat agent.
+A good chat agent is one that will have a very specific customized set of system prompts.

 All that is left is to store the LLM Response in a new table.
 Lets create that table.

 ```
 CREATE TABLE `llm_answers` (
     `role`         STRING,